tambetm/simple_dqn/README.md

 make
 ```

-The issue with running the latest neon has been fixed.

 If you want to try out the filter visualization, use latest Neon and run `make -e VIS=true` instead.
 If you’ve already installed Neon without enabling visualization dependencies you’ll need to `touch vis_requirements.txt` prior to the `make -e VIS=true` call to ensure virtualenv Python dependencies get triggered.

 Neon installs itself into virtual environment in `.venv`.
 You need to activate that to import Neon in Python: